elliotaplant/celestial-dance/README.md

 # Celestial Dance

-A virtual reality, interactive, celestial body simulation Compatible with Google cardboard!
+A virtual reality, interactive, celestial body simulation that is compatible with Google cardboard.

 1. Open [celestial.elliotplant.com](celestial.elliotplant.com) on your phone
 2. Open [pair.elliotplant.com](pair.elliotplant.com) on your computer to